Uzairrr1/Dictionary-question/README.md

-# Crreate a Dictionary in java/kotlin where we have to store words and its multiple meaning
+# Create a Dictionary in java where we have to store words and its multiple meaning